Based In Sligo, Ireland / email: showbands@gmsproductions.com

 The town of Tuam in Co.
 Galway, has earned a reputation as “the Showband capital of Ireland” because at one time in the early 60's, no less than six top class showbands called the well known market town home.
 The best known of these was the Johnny Flynn Showband, a musical combination with its roots firmly in the tradition of the Tuam Brass Band.
 This is not surprising as Tuam's bandmaster, Danny Kelly (senior) was a member of the original Johnny Flynn Dance band.

-In the early 60's, Ollie Maloney, Gerry Cronin and Billy Potter left to form the Ohio Showband.
-The Johnny Flynn Band continued to travel countrywide and had a huge following in the Northwest.
-More tours of the USA and trips to the UK were undertaken, and they took part in the New York St. Patrick's Day parade in 1963.
+1964 was a somewhat tumultuous year for the band.
+Pat Smyth joined giving the band two lead singers.
+Then a few months later, Ollie Maloney, Gerry Cronin and Billy Potter left to form the Ohio Showband.
+Ray Donnelly (guitar/vocals) was brought in to replace Gerry and a short time later Jim Dalton (guitar), and Billy Kelly (RIP-trumpet) joined the band.
+In the meantime, they continued to travel countrywide and had an especially big following in the Northwest.
+More tours of the USA and trips to the UK were undertaken, and they took part in the New York St. Patrick's Day parade in 1964.

-Like all the Tuam bands The Flynn Band featured many brass arrangements, this being their trademark and their varied dancing programme of pop, Dixieland, country, and ballads was well received by appreciative dancers.
-They had in their enigmatic drummer Frankie “Flash” Hannon a superb drummer and showman and his rendering of Fats Domino numbers were showstoppers to say the least.
+Like all the Tuam bands, The Flynn Band featured many brass arrangements, this being their trademark and the varied dancing programme of pop, Dixieland, country, and ballads was well received by appreciative dancers.
+They had in their enigmatic drummer Frankie “Flash” Hannon, a superb drummer and showman and his renderings of Fats Domino numbers were showstoppers to say the least.

 Photo Gallery